If you have a copy of my third cookbook, Sweetness, this pie recipe is on page 142.

 - Eggs

-How to make Japanese Fruit Pie Step by Step
+How to Make Japanese Fruit Pie

-Place your sugar and butter in a large mixing bowl and beat with an electric mixer until light and fluffy.
+Place your sugar and butter in a mixing bowl and beat with an electric mixer until light and fluffy.

-Add eggs, beat again.
+Add eggs and beat again.

 I like to put my pie on a baking sheet, always do, no matter what kind of pie.
 It just makes it easier to get in and out of the oven that way.
-Bake at 350 for 35-40 minutes, or until it’s set in the center and doesn’t jiggle when you wiggle it.
-Don’t worry if you jiggle when you wiggle because we aren’t here to judge.

 Serve chilled.

-Oh mercy.
+Oh, mercy.
 This pie.
-This old fashioned, simple, incredibly delicious pie…it wants you to take a bite.
+This old-fashioned, simple, incredibly delicious pie… it wants you to take a bite.

 Look at it, staring longingly at your fork.
 Won’t you welcome it into your home today?

-If Grandmama were here, she would say you need to. 🙂
+If Grandmama were here, she would say you need to.

 Ingredients